 Data Privacy Statement

-The Bank's Data Privacy Statement is available in German, English and French and can be obtained by clicking on one of the following links:
+The Bank's Data Privacy Statement is available in German, English, French and Italian and can be obtained by clicking on one of the following links:

 Data protection information for the use of the website

 By accessing and continuing to access the websites of J. Safra Sarasin Holding and Bank J. Safra Sarasin Ltd (together “Bank”, “we”, “our” or “us”) you accept this Data Protection Information for the Use of the Website (“Data Protection Information”) and confirm that you are 18 years of age or older.

 This Data Protection Information applies to all personal data we obtain through your use of the Bank’s websites.
 Personal data is any information that relates to an identified or identifiable natural person or in certain cases a legal entity.
 Personal data are for example information on name, gender, address, email-address, telephone number, etc.

 Depending on your individual situation additional provisions (e.g. General Terms of Contract and conditions of use for various services) may apply to certain kinds of data processing.

 Additional information on data processing can further be found in the Data Privacy Statement of Bank J. Safra Sarasin Ltd:

 This Data Protection Information may be updated from time to time.
 The latest version in force and effect will always be published on the Bank’s websites.

 Information collected when using the websites of the bank